jedavidson/comp6771-notes/README.md

 # COMP6771 Lecture Notes

 *These notes sometimes include small technical asides and additions that are not strictly part of COMP6771.
-You can view these as a concise summary of the lectures that also provide some interesting extensions on the material covered in them.*
+They also don't cover all of the content (e.g. testing using `catch2`).
+You can view these as a concise summary of most of the lecture material that also provide some interesting additional commentary on them.*

 ## C++ Basics